 Potatoes, Carbohydrate, and the Glycemic Index

-One of the common claims against potatoes is that they are high in carbohydrate and have a relatively high glycemic index.
+One of the common claims against potatoes is that they are high in carbohydrates, low in fiber, and thus have a relatively high glycemic index.

 But is that true?

 |Potatoes (medium/200 g)||35.8 g||78|